electricimp/LIS3MDL/README.md

 ## setLowPower(*state*)

 Switches the LIS3MDL in or out of low-power mode.
+The device starts with this disabled by default.

 In low-power mode, the output data rate is dropped to 0.625 Hz and the system performs the minimum number of averages in its calculations.
 Switching back out of low-power mode will restore the previous output data rate.